-To quantify exposure to climate change, we build on Hassan et al. (2019, 2021a,b).
+To quantify exposure to climate change, we build on Hassan et al. (2019, 2021, 2023a).
 Extracting climate-related information from text sources is challenging (Webersinke et al. (2021)).
-Methods using training libraries or pre-specified word lists do not cope well with the niche language employed to discuss climate change.
-In addition, earnings calls discuss climate change in conjunction with topics including regulation, tax credits, technological breakthroughs, and performance.
+Methods using training libraries or pre-specified word lists do not cope well with the niche language used to describe climate change.18 In addition, discussion in earnings calls considers climate change together with topics such as regulation, tax credits, technological breakthroughs, and performance.
 This results in substantial ambiguity about when the discussion is genuinely about climate change.
-Finally, the vocabulary used to discuss climate change is fast moving, changing to reflect shifting opinions about how climate change matters, what regulations are proposed, or what innovations are developed.
+Finally, vocabulary used to discuss climate change is fast moving, changing to reflect shifting opinions, regulations, and innovations related to climate change.